yngveha/Digital-System-Design/RTL-coding/RTL coding.md

 ## When to avoid best practices?
 There may be times where one may need to tweak code to achieve a better result in synthesis or faster simulation.
 We will attempt to address some of these issues, however tweaking code should never be considered best practice on a general basis.

-At some point, if we know that our code works well logically, we may create tweaked code for the same purpose.
-This code may then be formally proven equal to code generated using best practices.